ATTAINING TO ETERNAL LIFE

 Scripture taken from the HOLY BIBLE, NEW INTERNATIONAL VERSION.
 Copyright © 1973, 1978, 1984 International Bible Society.
 Used by permission of Zondervan Bible Publishers.

 The Small Gate and Narrow Road

 The Water To Swim In

 Whoever dwells in the shelter of the Most High will rest in the shadow of the Almighty.
 (Psalm 91:1)

 Psalm 91 contains some marvelous promises that I believe we are going to need to rely on in the days to come.
 But there is a condition, isn’t there?
 It is that we dwell in the shelter of the Most High.
 What does this mean?
 It obviously is important because the inference is that if we do not dwell in the shelter of the Most High, the promises are not to us.

 Lately I have been giving some thought to the three kinds of life we can lead.
 The original adamic life; the life of delusion; and the resurrection Life of the Lord Jesus Christ.

-There are several passage of the Bible that portray a life filled with Christ—-more so than is true of most Christians, it appears.
+There are several passages of the Bible that portray a life filled with Christ—more so than is true of most Christians, it appears.
 But I have not heard them preached very often.

 I think what has happened is that the current overemphasis on “grace,” making grace an alternative to obeying the commands of Christ and His Apostles, has had a “leveling” effect on our aspirations.
 If we are saved by our belief alone, whether or not we press forward in the Divine redemption, then everyone receives the same reward.
 If this is true, why should we emulate the Apostle Paul and set aside everything that we may come to know Christ?